 As described previously, internal and external stakeholders worked together to develop Ellenboro's vision, mission and belief statements.
 Ellenboro reviewed several data sources including office discipline referrals, End-of-Grade test scores, report cards, benchmark assessments, parent surveys, and parent meetings.
 Title I parent surveys reinforce our beliefs and indicate that Ellenboro School creates a valuable relationship between parents and the community.
 This support positively impacts the success of our students and greatly benefits our school.

-Ellenboro School has decided to specifically target reading, math and science for the 2019-2021 school improvement cycle.
+Ellenboro School has decided to specifically target reading, math, science, and the facilitated assessment of MTSS for the 2021-2023 school improvement cycle.
 In the 2018-2019 school year, 74% of K-3 students met the grade requirements for the DIBELS and 64% met the grade level requirements for TRC.
 Additionally, 68.8% of our students were proficient in reading, 76.8% proficient in math and 76.5% proficient in science.
-Our goal is to increase our overall reading scores to 75% and increase math and science scores to 80%, thus maintaining our B school report card grade.
+Our goal is to increase our overall reading and math scores to at least 70% and increase science scores to 85%, thus obtaining a B school report card grade by the end of the 2022-2023 school year.

 To ensure our students are proficient at grade level and college and career ready upon leaving Ellenboro, we will continue to utilize a MTSS framework of support for all students.
 We will ensure our students receive excellent core instruction as well as other layers of academic support when needed.
 During core instruction time, students will receive whole group and small group instruction as well as individual attention using research-based teaching strategies found within the Literacy Instruction Framework, Mathematics Instruction Framework and the Science Instruction Framework.
 All students participate in Tiger Time, a scheduled block during the day when interventions and enrichment are provided by classroom teachers, teacher assistants and support staff.
 During Tiger Time, progress monitoring data (Tier 3 every 10 days, Tier 2 every 20 days) and benchmark data (3 times a year) are collected .
 This data will be reviewed by teachers during weekly meetings to best target student needs.
 We believe that all students can and will learn and Tiger Time helps to meet individual student needs.
 Our multi-tiered system of support ensures all students are receiving what they need to be successful in the future.